Try Semrush

 Real Life Example

-Unlike most list posts, I gave people detailed steps for each and every tip:
+Unlike most list posts, we gave people detailed steps for each tip:

 What It Is